 Note: This report is a part of the FlyCast Lite reporting program and is updated seasonally or in the event of substantial changes that alter fly fishing tactics.
 FlyCast Lite reports are intended to give anglers a high level overview on seasonal conditions and general fishing tactics.

-Fishing on the Gunnison has been great in recent weeks with mild spring weather and comparatively higher flows.
+Despite rising flows and volatile water clarity, fishing on the Gunnison has been great.
+Flows have been trending up over the past few weeks with intraday swings.
+Days following cooler nights typically provide better clarity and visibility with the opposite occurring when overnight temps are mild.
+As runoff continues, expect visibility to gradually decline.
 Nymphing continues to be the most effective mode of fishing right now, but surface action is picking up and dry fly opportunities are improving.
 Additionally, the streamer bite is heating up and trout are moving more freely across the water.
-Expect water clarity to decrease over the next couple of months as pre-runoff is in full swing given snow melt from lower elevations.
 When nymphing, focus on the slow runs and deep pools ensuring plenty of weight to your rig.
 However, on warmer days, particularly in the afternoon, don't hesitate to fish the faster moving water and areas with structure.
 As far as flies go, lead with bigger attractor patterns with a little flash.
 Pat's Rubber Legs, Barr's Tungstones, caddis larva, Pig Stickers, Rainbow Warriors, Flashback PTs and red Copper Johns are all great options.
-Otherwise, trail with one or more smaller midge and/or baetis larva/pupa depending on the time of day.
+Otherwise, trail a baetis emerger or caddis pupa.
 Streamers have been very effective during the afternoon with mild temps and off-colored water.
 If you go this route, hit the banks hard and don't be afraid to make a splash as it will trigger the trout's predatory instincts and turn a few heads.
 Otherwise, keep an eye out for surface action and actively rising trout.
-Midges are present in high numbers and the BWO hatch has been great as well.
+BWO hatches have been consistent and caddis have been making regular appearances on the lower sections.

 The Gunnison River (referred to as the Gunny by locals) is a highly renowned trout river located in Southwestern Colorado.
 Designated as a gold medal and wild trout river, it attracts anglers from all over the state and country.
 The Gunnison originates in Almont, Colorado at the confluence of the East and Taylor River, which are two incredible rivers as well.
 At the confluence, the Gunnison flows southwest through the town of Gunnison and spills into Blue Mesa Reservoir.
 In comparison to other Colorado rivers, the Gunnison is a large river that maintains healthy flows year around.
 As a result, the river is most accessible by raft or drift boat.
 While that is the ideal mode of fishing, anglers looking to wade will have several access points that provide decent bank fishing.
 The Gunnison is famous for its large brown trout population but don’t be surprised if you find yourself hooked into a few healthy rainbows.
 In addition to trout, Kokanee salmon migrate from Blue Mesa Reservoir every fall and spawn in the Gunnison.